We have done this tour in 1997, 2000, 2005, 2009 and 2012

 We ride into New York State after three days.
 On Saturday, September 10th we are in Cooperstown, NY.
 If you are a baseball fan you can spend a few hours at the Baseball Hall of Fame, or watch a game at Doubleday Field in Cooperstown, NY. (http://www.cooperstown.net/)

 Continuing into Pennsylvania the mountains will challenge us with many climbs over five miles long.

-On the ninth day we leave the Parkway, heading into Pennsylvania.
-Amish farms abound with horse drawn buggies.
-The road network offers many routes for cycling.
-One highlight is the 18% truck grade sign at the top of the last big hill.
+On the sixth day leaving Breezewood, Pennsylvania, a highlight is the 18% truck grade sign at the top of a big hill.
 This grade is a stinker and probably the steepest hill of the entire tour.

 The Eastern Mountains Tour exposes you to areas of the United States unique for their history and charm.
 This is not an easy bike ride.
 You should not attempt if you cannot train as much as you would for a coast to coast tour.
 However if you do like long rides through some of the best scenery in America this is a good tour for you.

 Although this tour will be similar to past Eastern Mountains Tours we have changed 10 of the 17 hotels to offer improved accommodations during the tour.
 We think you will like the changes we have made to the route and lodging to make this tour a new and unique PAC Tour.